 Working with district teachers, a proposal is being investigated where district teachers are afforded summer educational experiences with Ashland University, and monthly seminars on a variety of topics administered by Gilder Lerhman.
 The experience with Ashland University may be used by teachers in pursuit of a Masters degree.

-UPDATE: The district has begun discussions with providers regarding professional development opportunities made available through the grant.
 The intent will be for all opportunities to be made available to teachers outside of the instructional day.